-3rd Year Fashion Photographer, Georgina Abreu won the EyeEm International Women's Day 2020 mission, their empowering equality photography competition.
-They received over 35,000 interesting and creative submissions from all corners of the globe, the winner was Georgina.
+3rd Year Fashion Photographer, Georgina Abreu won the EyeEm International Women's Day 2020 mission, an empowering equality photography competition.
+EyeEm received over 35,000 interesting and creative submissions from all corners of the globe, the winner was Georgina.

 Giving her first interview since winning the competition, she discussed her work and career as a female photographer with EyeEm.
 We caught up with her to see how it went:

 Tell us about the competition?

 This competition was about International Woman's day, as a way of celebrating Women from all over the world and fighting for equality.
 The winner and finalists would have their work shared in the EyeEm platforms and online magazine.

 I have been submitting my work to EyeEm's competitions and missions for the past three years, however it has always been very hard to get my work noticed because of the number of entries.
 I decided to enter this competition specifically because it was about International Woman's Day and most of the subjects in my work are women.
 I always try to represent female subjects in an angle that is empowering and genuine or even abstract, showcasing their natural glow and beauty, so I think the judges really saw that in my work.
 I submitted a few images from a project from last year and the project I am currently working on as well, but the winning photo was an image from last year's project, inspired by childhood and play.